bbauska/UC-Davis-JS-Basics/readme.md

   alt="Adobe's Dreamweaver Web Editor." />
 <!-- ![](./images/image029.png){width="5.0in" height="3.073718285214348in"} -->

-Dreamweaver has a lot of other stuff built into it that you don&apos;t need, but it works perfectly fine as code editor if you want to use that as well.
+<p>Dreamweaver has a lot of other stuff built into it that you don&apos;t need, but it works
+perfectly fine as code editor if you want to use that as well.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 30. web browser (26) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->